Breaking With His Party, Mitt Romney Will Vote to Convict Donald Trump on Abuse of Power

 President Donald Trump wanted universal Republican opposition to impeachment.
 Mitt Romney wouldn’t give it to him.
 Instead, he handed Democrats the gift of a bipartisan conviction.

-The Utah Senator and 2012 Republican Presidential nominee on Wednesday became the sole Republican to cross party lines in the impeachment of President Trump, saying he would vote to convict Trump for abuse of power after a nearly two-week long Senate trial.
+The Utah Senator and 2012 Republican Presidential nominee on Wednesday became the sole Republican to cross party lines in the impeachment of President Trump, saying he would vote to convict the President on the first article of impeachment —abuse of power — but acquit on the second article of obstruction of Congress.

 “I knew from the outset that being tasked with judging the President, the leader of my own party, would be the most difficult decision I have ever faced,” Romney said in a speech on the Senate floor.
 “I was not wrong.”